 - A “hosted” event is one that may involve an outside entity, but it has some importance to and/or affiliation with Seattle University.
 Examples might be a regional meeting of an association to which a faculty member belongs, or a program put on by a non-profit organization with which a department has a close tie.

-Once your event or conference confirmation is sent to you, you may request information from us including concerning any of our policies or procedures.
+Feel free to request information from us regarding our policies or procedures.
 Common requests include:

 - A list of reserved facilities